Iowa vs. SE Louisiana Predictions & Picks - Women's NCAA Tournament First Round

 Iowa vs. SE Louisiana Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest between the Iowa Hawkeyes (26-6) and SE Louisiana Lions (21-9) squaring off at Carver-Hawkeye Arena has a projected final score of 82-56 (based on our computer prediction) in favor of heavily favored Iowa, so expect a lopsided matchup.
+Friday's contest between the Iowa Hawkeyes (26-6) and SE Louisiana Lions (21-9) squaring off at Carver-Hawkeye Arena has a projected final score of 82-56 (according to our computer prediction) in favor of heavily favored Iowa, so it should be a lopsided matchup.
 The game will tip off at 4:00 PM ET on March 17.

-The Hawkeyes are coming off of a 105-72 victory over Ohio State in their most recent outing on Sunday.
+In their last game on Sunday, the Hawkeyes secured a 105-72 victory against Ohio State.

 Iowa vs. SE Louisiana Game Info